simpleledger/conceptual-specification-obsolete/README.md

 ### Transferring SLP Digital Assets
 To transfer the digital asset, you can use an SLP compliant wallet (e.g., a web service or downloadable wallet).
 The SLP compliant wallet will scan SLP ledgers that you have previously interacted with so that it can be aware of your asset holdings.
 Once the wallet is aware of your holdings it can use the SLP OP_RETURN commands to transfer your digital asset to any address.
 The digital asset's SLP address may even accept a buy back of the digital asset using an exchange rate.

-If a wallet is not SLP compliant but allows manual OP_RETURN messages then you can do the transfer manually by typing the SLP command `TRANSFER chain=<SLP address or public moniker> qty=# to=<recipient addr>` within the OP_RETURN message space.
-Using a public moniker that is set at the SLP public registry, analogous to a DNS, will be the recommended method for getting the SLP's correct address.
+If a wallet is not SLP compliant but allows manual OP_RETURN message entry, then you can perform a transfer manually by typing the SLP command `TRANSFER chain=<SLP address or public moniker> qty=# to=<recipient addr>` within the OP_RETURN message space.
+Using a public moniker that is set at the SLP public registry, analogous to a DNS, will be the recommended method for getting the SLP's correct bitcoin address.

 ### A Zero-balance Bitcoin Address Can Still Hold SLP Assets
 SLP allows you to hold an infinite number of digital assets even with a zero balance at your bitcoin address.
 This is because the each SLP compliant asset maintains its own ledger which records and indicates how much asset you own.
 You only need to maintain a balance at your bitcoin address if you would need to make an SLP asset transfer in order to satisfy the underlying bitcoin cash network transaction requirements.
 This is a significant improvement over protocols where colored coins can be lost if the colored coins are used as inputs in a transaction which isn't a transfer transaction, their value is lost, it is not transferred to outputs of this or other transaction.